amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 Yes, you can add as many Instagram feeds as you want to your website and show them on posts and pages.

-Add the Instagram feeds to posts and pages by using the **shortcode** provided or choosing from the list by clicking on the Instagram Feed WD button.
+Add the Instagram feeds to posts and pages by using the **shortcode** provided or choosing from the list by clicking on the Instagram Feed button.

 = What layouts can I use to showcase my Instagram feed? =